ROCm/rocALUTION/docs/usermanual/singlenode.rst

 ValueType
 =========
-The value (data) type of the vectors and the matrices is defined as a template.
+The value (data) type of the vectors and the metrices is defined as a template.
 The matrix can be of type float (32-bit), double (64-bit) and complex (64/128-bit).
 The vector can be float (32-bit), double (64-bit), complex (64/128-bit) and int (32/64-bit).
 The information about the precision of the data type is shown in the :cpp:func:`rocalution::BaseRocalution::Info` function.

 Complex support
 ===============